-Would you like to create forms that feel like a face to face conversation with your visitors?
-The Conversational Forms addon for WPForms lets you not only create standalone pages for any new or existing form, but also creates a unique experience that feels more human and improves completion rates.
+Would you like to create forms that feel like a face-to-face conversation with your visitors?
+The Conversational Forms addon for WPForms lets you not only create standalone pages for any new or existing forms but also provides a unique experience that feels more personal and can improve completion rates.

-Conversational forms provide a unique experience for users that feels more personal, much like chatting in a face to face conversation.
-Some of the main things that make conversational forms different from your average form are:
+Conversational forms provide a unique experience for users that feels more personal, much like chatting in a face-to-face conversation.
+Some of the main qualities that make conversational forms different from your average form are:

-- Guided Experience: From when the user first lands on the page to when they submit the form, only the current step will be in focus.
-This helps guide the user through the form and provides a conversation-like experience.
+- Guided Experience: From when a user first lands on the page to when they submit the form, only the current step will be in focus.
+This helps guide users through the form and provides a conversation-like experience.

 - Standalone Page: The form is displayed on its own page, with no distractions.

 - Navigation Options: In most forms, users will click through fields with a mouse.
-But in conversational forms, they can fill out the entire form just with their keyboard if they’d like (and can still use a mouse, as well).
+But in conversational forms, they can fill out the entire form just with their keyboards if they’d like (or can still use a mouse as well).

-The result is a friendly and engaging way for users to experience your forms, and in many cases results in higher form completion rates as well.
+The result is a friendly and engaging way for users to experience your forms.
+In many cases, it results in higher form completion rates as well.

 Installing the Conversational Forms Addon

-Before we get started, you’ll first need to install and activate WPForms on your WordPress site.
+Before you get started, you’ll first need to install and activate WPForms on your WordPress site.

 Next, you’ll need to verify your license key.
-Once this basic setup is complete, you’ll be able to quickly install and activate the Conversational Forms addon.
+Then you’ll be able to quickly install and activate the Conversational Forms addon.

 Creating and Customizing Your Conversational Forms

-Now that the Converstational Forms addon is installed, you’ll need to create a new form or edit an existing form.
+Once you’ve installed the Conversational Forms addon, you’ll need to create a new form or edit an existing one.